sagemath/trac_to_gh/Issue 2576.md

 # Issue 2576: preserve docstrings of decorated methods

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2576

 Original creator: was